Enter 'petro': Venezuela to launch oil-backed cryptocurrency

 By Alexandra Ulmer and Deisy Buitrago

-The digital currency will be backed by Venezuelan reserves of gold, oil, gas, and diamonds, he said during the near five-hour show, which included traditional Christmas songs and dancing.
+Opposition leaders derided the announcement, which they said needed congressional approval, and some cast doubt on whether the digital currency would ever see the light of day in the midst of turmoil.
+The real currency, the bolivar, is in freefall, and the country is sorely lacking in basic needs like food and medicine.

-"The 21st century has arrived!"
-Maduro added to cheers, without providing specifics about the currency launch.
+Still, the announcement highlights how sanctions enacted this year by U.S. President Donald Trump's administration are hurting Venezuela's ability to move money through international banks.

-Opposition leaders scorned the announcement, which they said needed congressional approval, and some cast doubt on whether the digital currency would ever see the light of day in tumultuous Venezuela.
+Washington has levied sanctions against Venezuelan officials, PDVSA executives and the country's debt issuance.

-Cryptocurrencies typically are not backed by any government or central banks.
-Bitcoin already has a strong following among tech-savvy Venezuelans looking to bypass dysfunctional economic controls to obtain dollars or make internet purchases.
+The announcement bewildered some followers of cryptocurrencies, which typically are not backed by any government or central banks.
+Ironically, Venezuela's currency controls in recent years have spurred a bitcoin fad among tech-savvy Venezuelans looking to bypass controls to obtain dollars or make internet purchases.

 Currency controls and excessive money printing have led to a 57 percent depreciation of the bolivar against the dollar in the last month alone on the widely used black market.
 That has dragged down the monthly minimum wage to a mere $4.30.